sander-aaron/portfolio/README.md

 ![Logo](images/logo.png)

 I want to learn and be challenged.
 My father is a software developer, I was always amazed by the walls of incomprehensible code that made my eyes blur and I wanted to know more.
-I’ve always been interested in how computers work, how websites are built and run.
-I love exploring and experiencing new things that open my eyes to newer, greater ways of thinking.
-I got into web development because it ties my love of design with my curiosity for the web.
+Because of this I’ve always been interested in how computers work, how websites are built and run.
+I love exploring and experiencing new things that open my eyes to newer, greater ways of thinking, which is why I got into web development because it ties my love of design with my curiosity for the web.

 - **[hey@aaronsander.ca](mailto:hey@aaronsander.ca)**
 - [Github](https://github.com/sander-aaron)